 DIY Soldering Robot

-The DIY soldering robot which we have been building in our spare time over the past few months is now working and we have been able to solder some test Raspberry Pi expansion board headers with the machine.
+The DIY soldering robot which we have been building in our spare time over the past few months is now working and we have been able to solder some test Raspberry Pi development board headers with the machine.

 Before starting on this robot we looked at the various commercial soldering systems that are available.
 Wave soldering machines would have been impractical as the connector is on the top side of the board next to the surface mount components.
 Wave soldering would also coat the full length of the pin in solder which we don’t want to do as it would make it more difficult to stack the boards.